AzuredBlue/mpv-anilist-updater/README.md

 A script for MPV that automatically updates your AniList based on the file you just watched.

 > [!IMPORTANT]
-> The anime must be set to "watching" or "planning".
+> By default, the anime must be set to "watching", "planning" or "rewatching" to update progress.
 This is done in order to prevent updating the wrong show.<br>
-> It will not update if you are rewatching an episode.
+> It will not update if you are rewatching an episode that is set to completed **unless you enable the rewatching options**.
+See [Rewatching Options](#rewatching-options) below for how to override this behavior.

 > [!TIP]
 > In order for the script to work properly, make sure your files are named correctly:<br>